pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/concepts/resources/get.md

     weight: 7
 ---

-You can use the static `get` function, which is available on all resource types, to look up an existing resource’s ID.
-The `get` function is different from the `import` function.
-The difference is that, although the resulting resource object’s state will match the live state from an existing environment, the resource will not be managed by Pulumi.
+You can use the static `get` function, which is available on all resource types, to look up an existing resource that is not managed by Pulumi.
+The `get` function is different from the [`import` CLI command]({{< relref "/docs/reference/cli/pulumi_import" >}}): `pulumi import` is used to bring an existing resource under management by Pulumi. `get` is used to allow the attributes of an existing resource to be used within a Pulumi program.
 A resource read with the `get` function will never be updated or deleted by Pulumi during an update.

+Two values are passed to the `get` function:

+1. The **logical name** Pulumi will use to refer to the resource.
+1. The **physical ID** that the resource has in the target cloud.

 You can use the `get` function to consume properties from a resource that was provisioned elsewhere.
 For example, this program reads an existing EC2 Security Group whose ID is `sg-0dfd33cdac25b1ec9` and uses the result as input to create an EC2 Instance that Pulumi will manage: